leonardoas10/go-service-provider-pattern/README.md

 So, if the external provider change, we only have to change the code of Provider package... adjusting the response to match Service interface.

-For that, exist an interface (Service pkg) referencing a couple of functions that needs to match if we want an instance of Service pkg.
+###### For more details

-Always decoupling...
+Look inside Service pkg, exist an interface referencing a couple of functions that needs to match if we want an instance of it.
+The Provider pkg, needs to accomplish the requirements of interface for use the internal logic/business logic.

 # How to Run App